fercol/BaFTA/README.md

 # BaFTA: Bayesian Fertility Trajectory Analysis (Beta).

-`BaSTA` is an R package for parametric Bayesian estimation of age-specific fertility for aggregated and invidiual level data.
+`BaSTA` is an R package for parametric Bayesian estimation of age-specific fertility for aggregated and individual level data.

 ## What's in BaFTA?

-- Ability to analyze aggregated or individual level data;
+- Ability to analyze aggregated or individual level data for seasonal or continuous breeding with variable inter-birth intervals;
-- Testing different models of age-specific fertility and compared their performance by means of DICs or posterior predictive checks;
+- Testing different models of age-specific fertility and compared their performance by means of DIC or posterior predictive check;
 - Plots of traces to visually inspect convergence, of parameter posterior densities, of predicted age-specific fertility, and predictive plots for goodness of fit;

 ## How to install BaFTA?